hamzayassin/docs/docs/cs2/source-gsltoken.md

 ---
 slug: gsltoken
 id: source-gsltoken
-title: Using game server login tokens
+title: "Using game server login tokens"
-description: Information on how to create and use a login token for your Source game server from FSHOST
+description: "Information on how to create and use a login token for your Source game server from FSHOST"
-sidebar_label: GSL-Token
+sidebar_label: "GSL-Tokenv
 ---

 ## ❓ What is a GSL token?